Briefmarken Stilus e.U. auction conditions – online auction

 The auctioneer makes extensive efforts to ensure 100% availability and functionality of the

 website www.stilus.at, but cannot guarantee this.
-This also enables the auction lots to be viewed (it is NOT possible to submit bids to the auctioneer or on his website!)
+This also enables the auction lots to be viewed.
 Claims against the auctioneer for hardware or software malfunctions on the auctioneer’s platform are limited to cases of gross negligence or willful misconduct.

 6. The auctionneer is entitled,